 Failed to write reg 1a6f4 wait reg 1a706

 It is followed by unexpected behavior.
 X Windows may not get initialized or they do after a some time.
 This happens every time the screen is switched.
 This problem is related to the amdgpu kernel driver.

-My solution to this and the suspend problem is moving to the newer 5.6 kernel that is provided by the linux-generic-hwe-20.04-edge or by using Ubuntu 20.10 (Groovy Gorilla) or later.
+My solution to this and the suspend problem is moving to the newer 5.8 kernel that is provided by the linux-generic-hwe-20.04-edge or by using Ubuntu 20.10 (Groovy Gorilla) or later.